Okay, in case there’s already some head-scratching going on, let me take a second to clarify some terms:

 Smart Baby Carrier Marketing

-I did come across this interesting article on Skeptoid, “Will the BabyBjorn endanger your infant’s health?” where a dad dug even deeper on the issue.
+I did come across this interesting article on Skeptoid, “Will the BabyBjorn endanger your infant’s health?” where a dad dug even deeper into the issue.

 But why even buy a front-facing carrier?